Objective-C: Memory management

-The first versions of Objective-C did not support garbage collection.
+The first versions of Objective-C did not support garbage collection (GC).
 At the time this decision was a matter of some debate, and many people considered long "dead times" (when Smalltalk performed collection) to render the entire system unusable.
-Some 3rd party implementations have added this feature (most notably GNUstep using Boehm), and Apple has implemented it as of Mac OS X v10.5.
-However, in more recent versions of macOS and iOS, garbage collection has been deprecated in favor of Automatic Reference Counting (ARC), introduced in 2011.
+Some 3rd party implementations have added this feature, most notably GNUstep using the Boehm garbage collector.

+Apple implemented GC as part of Objective-C 2.0 beginning in Mac OS X v10.5.
+The new feature proved unpopular among developers; Apple itself did not convert any of its internal applications to use GC, apart from XCode.
+Adoption was severely hampered by the fact that GC was not made available on the iPhone due to concerns about software performance.
+In more recent versions of macOS, garbage collection has been deprecated in favor of Automatic Reference Counting (ARC), introduced in 2011.

 With ARC, the compiler inserts retain and release calls automatically into Objective-C code based on static code analysis.
 The automation relieves the programmer of having to write in memory management code.
 ARC also adds weak references to the Objective-C language.

 Philosophical differences between Objective-C and C++

 The design and implementation of C++ and Objective-C represent fundamentally different approaches to extending C.

 In addition to C's style of procedural programming, C++ directly supports certain forms of object-oriented programming, generic programming, and metaprogramming.
 C++ also comes with a large standard library that includes several container classes.
 Similarly, Objective-C adds object-oriented programming, dynamic typing, and reflection to C. Objective-C does not provide a standard library per se, but in most places where Objective-C is used, it is used with an OpenStep-like library such as OPENSTEP, Cocoa, or GNUstep, which provides functions similar to C++'s standard library.

 One notable difference is that Objective-C provides runtime support for reflective programming features, whereas C++ adds only a small amount of runtime support to C. In Objective-C, an object can be queried about its own properties, e.g., whether it will respond to a certain message.
 In C++, this is not possible without the use of external libraries.

 The use of reflection is part of the wider distinction between dynamic (run-time) features and static (compile-time) features of a language.
 Although Objective-C and C++ each employ a mix of both features, Objective-C favors run-time decisions while C++ favors compile-time decisions.
 The tension between dynamic and static programming involves many of the classic trade-offs in programming: dynamic features add flexibility, static features add speed and type checking.

 Generic programming and metaprogramming can be implemented in both languages using runtime polymorphism (dynamic dispatch).
 In C++, this takes the form of virtual functions and runtime type identification, while Objective-C offers dynamic typing and reflection.
 Both Objective-C and C++ support compile-time polymorphism (generic functions), with Objective-C adding this feature in 2015.